FooBarQuaxx/fTerm/README.md

 ```

 The fTerm interpreter will then attempt to interpret *command*.
 First it will check if it was defined as a synonym of another, defined, command, and then do a string-based (typo-preventing) search.
-It will then prompt you with
+It will then prompt you with:

 ```
 [f-i] interpreted_command a1, a2...